marcpage/libernet/README.md

 The most important criteria is that the block is correct.
 The diversity criteria helps ensure a diverse set of identities are chosen and prevents a few from dominating.
-Note that for diversity criteria we use reverse matching to match the end of the identity with the end of the block identity to prevent matching a the known prefix from the index.
+Note that for diversity criteria we use reverse matching to match the end of the identity with the end of the block identity to prevent matching a known prefix from the index.
-Best [match](#data-matching) is the next criteria because it shows dedication (or luck) in getting the block completed, and weeds out a lot of candidates.
+Best [match](#data-matching) shows dedication (or luck) in getting the block completed, and weeds out a lot of candidates.
-Trust is the next criteria because it encourages correctness by punishing those found to have made mistakes.
+Trust encourages correctness by punishing those found to have made mistakes.
 Balance is to ensure we are not just filling the block with new transactions for the fees.
 Reach is the next highest to keep the chain efficient to validate by ensuring that reach minimization is prioritized.
 Breadth encourages adding as many transactions as possible to the block.